GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedContactThermoElasticWellbore/Example.rst

 Results and benchmark
 ---------------------------------

-The GEOS results of displacement jump across the casing-cement and cement-rock interfaces are shown in the figure below:
+The GEOS results of displacement jump across the casing-cement and cement-rock interfaces at 1e5 seconds are shown in the figure below:

 .. _CasedThermoElasticWellboreInterfacesThermalDebondingFig:
 .. figure:: thermalDebonding.png